metoppv/improver/doc/source/metadata/Introduction.rst

     is to clarify that the maximum
     is not of the probability, but of the underlying quantity, which is the temperature in this example.
-    Cell methods are covered in more detail in the User Guide
+    Cell methods are covered in more detail in the :ref:`prob-section`

-.. add link to User Guide

 grid_mapping
     Although in this case, the name of the projection used,